Economic Data freely available online

 The World Bank site contains a vast database of economic, social and other development statistics for all countries of the world.
-Although much of the data on the site is available only by subscription, the following link takes you to quite a large selection of open-access data, which you can search by country, topic and indicator:
+Although much of the data on the site is available only by subscription, the following link takes you to quite a large selection of open-access data, which you can search by country and indicator:

 The World Bank also publishes its annual World Development Report.
 You can download the reports for each year from the following:

 A useful set of publications by the World Bank are the Little Data Books.
 These give key indicators of the economy, environment, external debt, etc. for each of over 200 countries and for groups of countries organised by region and by income.
 There is a separate page for each country or group.

-The Little Data Book 2013
+The Little Data Book 2016

-The Little Data Book on Gender 2013
+The Little Data Book on Gender 2019

-The Little Data Book on Information and Communication Technology 2013
+The Little Data Book on Information and Communication Technology 2018

-The Little Data Book on Private Sector Development 2013
+The Little Data Book on Private Sector Development 2016

-The Little Green Data Book 2013
+The Little Green Data Book 2016

 The Little Data Book on Climate Change 2011

-The Little Data Book on Financial Inclusion 2012
+The Little Data Book on Financial Inclusion 2018

 Country reports for all countries of the world can be found via the following link:

-A number of additional IMF datasets are available for free access on the IMF eLibrary Data site, including data on international reserves, investment, financial soundness and financial access.
+A number of additional IMF datasets are available for free access on the IMF Data site, including data on international reserves, investment, financial soundness and financial access.
 These can be searched by country, topic and data source.

 The statistics section of the WTO site contains a number of databases and publications providing extensive access to trade and tariff data.

-and tariff profiles at:
+Trade and tariff data